AndrewHazelden/PIXAR-USD-Syntax-Highlighter/README.md

 ### Version 0.3 - 2019-12-29 ###

-- Added a [GeSHi](http://qbnz.com/highlighter/documentation.php) module with two example php webpages that render USD ASCII files a light and dark background CSS variation.
+- Added a [GeSHi](http://qbnz.com/highlighter/documentation.php) module with two example php webpages that render USD ASCII files with a light and dark background CSS variation.

 ### Version 0.2 - 2016-01-21 ###